jpmondet/Fully-Automated-K8s-deployment/README.md

 # Fully-Automated-K8s-deployment

-*Learnt a lot on k8s here but since kubeadm's people are doing an awesome job and released "**phase**" that gives a chance to customize and set up easily a "best practices" cluster, I'll maybe switch everything to an overly customized kubeadm cluster in the future to learn more about kubeadm and see if an ansible template can help in any way or not.*

-Edit : Working on it here : https://github.com/jpmondet/kubeadm-deployment-unleashed

 ## Introduction

 This ansible repository provides a quick way to automatically deploy a Kubernetes Cluster inspired by the "[K8s the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way)" method.